-- Single regional reference node (RRN) within each market region at which all demand within the region is deemed to apply. - Units connected to the regional reference node via a "hub and spoke" model.
+- Single regional reference node (RRN) within each market region at which all demand within the region is deemed to apply. - Generators Units connected to the regional reference node via a "hub and spoke" model.
 Static transmission loss factors are used to refer price data from the generator connection point to the RRN of the host region. - Flow between market regions via interconnectors, which provide transport for energy between regions.
-Losses for flows over interconnectors are modelled using a dynamic loss model.
+Losses for flows over interconnectors are modelled using a dynamic loss model. - Modelling of thermal, stability and energy constraints to be achieved by overlaying constraint equations onto the market-based model.